Skip to content

 Definition

 A vector commitment lets a prover commit to an ordered sequence of values with a single short string, then later open the commitment at any chosen position, proving that a particular value sits at index i without revealing or re-transmitting the whole vector.
-The defining requirement is conciseness: both the commitment and each opening proof are independent of the vector length, so committing to a million entries costs the same to verify as committing to ten.
+The defining requirement is conciseness: the commitment, and ideally each opening proof, stays small regardless of vector length, so committing to a million entries costs a verifier little more than committing to ten.
+It is one of those primitives that sounds abstract until you notice it holding up half the systems in this glossary.

 Position binding